MartinTopfstedt/FontAwesome6/README.md

 ## Breaking Changes

-The Package is now separated into two separate packages for SVG and Fonts.
+The Package is now separated into two packages for SVG and Fonts.
 Therefore the namespace needed to be separate as well.
 Which means the old namespace `http://schemas.fontawesome.com/icons` has been split into `http://schemas.fontawesome.com/icons/svg` and `http://schemas.fontawesome.com/icons/fonts`.

 ## FontAwesome6 (Free)